 And I walked roughly 400 kilometres – 10 per day, my Nikon camera and iPhone glued to my hands – determined to get the most out of this my second trip to China…

-And there will be more trips in years to come – as hinted in the title of this portfolio.
+And there will be more trips in years to come.

 Below follows various types of my 2018 shots and collages.
-Some are quick snapshots of people and milieus, some street photography streets, some a bit more refined.
-I’m happy to share them as a photo travelogue – also without pretending that they are are (whatever that is…).
+Some are quick snapshots of people and milieus, some street photography, some a bit more refined.
+I’m happy to share them as a photo travelogue – also without pretending that they are art (whatever that is).

 And here something completely different – from a village in the Anhui Province, the poorest in China.